 I swear the next words to almost come from her lips were profane.
 She swallowed her shock, stood up and ordered me to follow her.
 We walked through a series of doors, small rooms and corridors.
 As we approached an opening with cubicles lining the right, the nurse bellowed out a series of commands.

-I need a bed, Dr Lloyd from pediatrics, x amount of morphine and inform radiology I need to send someone their way as soon as possible.
+I need a bed, Dr Lloyd from pediatrics immediately, x milligrams of morphine and inform radiology I need to send someone their way as soon as possible.
+Stat!

-I cant remember the dosage of morphine they administered, but needless to say it wasn’t really enough.
+I can’t remember the dosage of morphine they administered, but needless to say it wasn’t really enough.
 I believe it never is though, some comfort at least.
 I laid on the bed and allowed the A&E doctor to perform some checks.
-Given the nature of the bend in my wrist, they were concerned the blood flow to my hand may be inhibited.
-Thankfully it wasn’t and after a couple of minutes of trying to relax as best as possible, the doctors started to inform me of what was going to happen.
+Given the nature of the bend in my wrist, they were concerned the blood flow to my hand may be inhibited, something like crush syndrome.
+Thankfully it wasn’t that bad and after a couple of minutes of trying to relax as best as possible, the doctors started to inform me of what was going to happen.

 Once the morphine has had time to work a little more, you’ll be carted off to radiology for an x-ray.
 From there well decide what to do but at the moment, it definitely looks like a break.
 Either way, were going to have to straighten this out.
 And that is going to hurt.